jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 ### 5. Data Visualization

-An important step in producing data for the model, espeically when preprocessing (and even more so when applying any sort of augmentation or jitter) the data, is to visualize it.
+An important step in producing data for the model, especially when preprocessing (and even more so when applying any sort of augmentation or jitter) the data, is to visualize it.
 This acts as a sort of sanity check to verify that the preprocessing is not fundamentally flawed.
 Flawed data will almost certainly act to confuse the model and result in unacceptable performance.
 For this reason, I included a method 'visualize_dataset', which accepts a numpy array of images `X`, a numpy array of floats `y` (steering angle labels), and an optional numpy array of floats `y_pred` (steering angle predictions from the model).
 This method calls `process_img_for_visualization` for each image and label in the arrays.

 The `process_img_for_visualization` method accepts an image input, float `angle`, float `pred_angle`, and integer `frame`, and it returns an annotated image ready for display.
 It is used by the `visualize_dataset` method to format an image prior to displaying.
 It converts the image colorspace from YUV back to the original BGR, applies text the the image representing the steering angle and frame number (within the batch to be visualized), and applies lines representing the steering angle and the model-predicted steering angle (if available) to the image.